 On this page

-Tendering (or call for tenders) means that a public-sector organisation announces publicly that it wishes to have a contract executed.
-The commissioning authority asks companies to submit a tender.
-Tendering procedures take place in 3 stages:
+Tendering (or a call for tenders) by a public-sector organisation means that it announces publicly that it wishes to have a contract executed.
+The commissioning authority asks companies to submit a bid.
+Tendering can be divided into 3 stages:

 - The announcement stage